LMJL-Alea/flipr/cran-comments.md

+## Resubmission 2
+This is a resubmission.
+In this version, I have:

+- Updated forgotten URLs that pointed to previous owner.

-## Resubmission
+## Resubmission 1
 This is a resubmission.
 In this version, I have:

 - Updated all URLs to reflect change of ownership.